How to Deal with Your Period in Body

 How much blood will I lose?

 The amount of blood you lose during your period will be different for everyone.
-Some girls only lose a small amount of blood at first, whilst other others start having heavy periods quite quickly.
+Some people only lose a small amount of blood at first, whilst other others start having heavy periods quite quickly.

 If you are worried about the amount of blood you are losing during your period then you should speak to your doctor.
-Some girls use the pill to control heavy periods even though they are not sexually active.
+Some people use the pill to control heavy periods even though they are not sexually active.

 What’s the deal with pads and tampons?